howtoscalenn/howtoscalenn.github.io/index.md

 Now consider bsz.

-It’s common to increase the batch size when training larger models to achieve better training efficiency (throughput).
+It’s common to increase the bsz when training larger models to achieve better training efficiency (throughput).
-(As long as you don’t cross the 'critical batch size' — we’ll discuss that later.)
+(As long as you don’t cross the `critical bsz` — we’ll discuss that later.)

-But increasing batch size reduces training steps.
+But increasing bsz reduces training steps.
 So we can think like
 > “Hmm, gradients are more accurate but training steps are fewer, so let’s **raise the lr** to compensate.”